bogere/rechart-wordpress-admin-widget/readme.txt

 	1. Upload the entire `seo_dash` folder to the `/wp-content/plugins/` directory.
 	2. Activate the plugin through the 'Plugins' menu in WordPress.

-== Description ==
+== Development ==
+	- After installation, for the development purposes go ahead install the nodejs modules using this command... `npm install`
-	- After installation, you will find Recharts Admin Dashboard widget
+	- then go ahead and run `npm start` you will find Recharts Admin Dashboard widget

+== Production ==
+- You can first run the command `npm run build` to create the built react app and